 CUES set the standard in 1991 with their new workhorse truck interior, starting with a redesign effort based on ergonomics, serviceability, and durability in a design that would stand up to adverse weather and washdown conditions.

-CUES developed their first full range pan and tilt camera and then set the standard with the first fully portable mini / mainline system called the Master Scout.
-This compact system included all the main equipment of a truck mounted system was packaged in a small wheeled dolly for the inspection of mainlines and lateral services.
+CUES developed their first full range pan and tilt camera and then set the standard with the first fully portable mini / mainline sewer inspection system called the Master Scout.
+This compact system included all the main equipment of a truck mounted system but was packaged in a small wheeled dolly for the sewer inspection of mainlines and lateral services.

 In the mid 1990's Milley had the vision that data acquisition and management would become a critical factor for all municipalities in their efforts to inspect and rehabilitate their sewer systems.
-He hired a full line of software and hardware engineers and CUES became the first manufacturer in the pipeline CCTV inspection and rehabilitation industry to write, produce, and service their own data acquisition and information management software systems.
+He hired a full line of software and hardware engineers and CUES became the first manufacturer of sewer inspection cameras and rehabilitation in the industry to write, produce, and service their own data acquisition and information management software systems.
 New developments continue at a rapid pace, as present systems have unparalleled data acquiring tools and the abilities to sort data in multiple formats along with producing digital movies of pipeline inspections that are integrated with the data.

 During his tenure, Milley has emphasized that customer service and quality of products are primary goals of CUES.
 His restructuring efforts included an aggressive parts stocking program, a large increase of field service technicians, and establishing a professional training staff to work with all users of CUES equipment.
 In 1998, CUES established a full service center for the Western customer base: CUES WEST was started in Montclair, CA. With a full staff of mechanical and electronic technicians and a warehouse stocked with parts, the service center became a welcome addition for the western customer base.

 CUES past developments include the OZ II camera.
-With unprecedented lighting, OZ II is the first optical zoom pan and tilt mainline inspection camera that provides modular options for the installation of long lasting solid state field replaceable White LED lamps.
+With unprecedented lighting, OZ II is the first optical zoom pan and tilt mainline sewer inspection camera that provides modular options for the installation of long lasting solid state field replaceable white LED lamps.